sensu/sensu-docs/content/sensu-go/6.0/learn/prometheus-metrics.md

 **PRO TIP**: `sensuctl create -f` also accepts files that contain multiple resources' definitions.
 {{% /notice %}}

-Use `sensuctl` to add the handler and the asset to Sensu:
+Use `sensuctl` to add the handler and the dynamic runtime asset to Sensu:

 {{< code shell >}}
 sensuctl create --file handler --file asset_influxdb